ctholho/qryo/README.md

 authorization and refresh tokens).

 ### Online Status
-Another minor challenge is reliable online status. [navigator.onLine](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/onLine) doesn't work in many cases.
-Showing users reliably when they are offline is good UX.
+Another minor challenge is showing a reliable online status to users. [navigator.onLine](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/onLine) doesn't work in many cases.
 It's important to build Qryo around the problem so we can ignore this from a technical point of view.
 E.g. by guaranteeing idempotency and infinite automatic retries.

 Ways to handle it which all have drawbacks I will omit for brevity's sake.
 * Benchmark queries and alert if they are unexpectedly slow or don't resolve at all.